iccaving/icccsite/content/trip/yorkshire/yorkshire-2018-04-27 .md

 ### Cow Pot: {{DATE=2018-04-28; CAVE=Cow Pot;}}
 ### Bull Pot of the Witches: A New Dave: {{DATE=2018-04-28; CAVE=Bull Pot of the Witches;}}

+I suppose that I ought to write a report for this or else have it forever lost to the annals of time.

+So, due to an unfortunate climbing incident some time ago - combined with a stubborn unwillingness to not go caving in Sardinia (strange from me, I know!) my ankle was properly buggered for this weekend.
+Nevertheless - I refused to go on two caving weekends in a row with no caving so on Friday I came up with a plan for a sneaky jaunt down BPotW while everyone else was out gallivanting in their 'walking passage'.
+Sod walking - if I don't leave the rope I don't need to use my ankle! _Dave 1 : Life 0._

+I was informed that it's handy to have a handline down the the Chimney entrance - particularly if you're having trouble with, oh I don't know, standing up.
+So I stuffed the 3 pitch ropes mostly into 1 tackle sack and strapped an arbitrary length handline rope to the outside.
+Then I hung around for a few hours waiting for the last stragglers to head off to Easegill before setting off on the arduous 200m trek to BPotW myself - on which I definitely did not twist my angle 3 times and shout expletives at no-one in particular.

+One entirely auspicious hike later I found myself at the handline bolt.
+I backed it up to a large nearby tree and strapped on my descender because why not?
+I carefully descended to the most dangerous looking section of the path at which point the rope ran out.
+Oh well, fat lot of good that was.

+The rest of the trip was fairly uneventful.
+I played around with getting my knots 'just so' and only left the rope at the top of a pitch once, which it was _totally_ safe to free climb back up.
+Didn't get wet, got a little bit muddy, down to the bottom in about 90 minutes followed by a quick snack.
+Solo caving is rather fantastic, you get to go at the Goldilocks pace.
+My ankle was no worse for wear and another hour later I was back on the surface.

+I had a quick pint in the sun before Jennifer & Dr. Jack appeared on the path chatting to some walkers.
+It seems that in their extreme competence they'd accidentally done Pippikin really fast and were hoping to catch me in BPotW.
+Alas I'd only left the incredibly useful handline in situ (and whatever various bits of rigging had been left in place by some divers).
+But hey ho, the rope is already picked out after all...

+###DKP

 ### Bull Pot of the Witches: The Witches Strike Back: {{DATE=2018-04-28; CAVE=Bull Pot of the Witches}}

+... so why not go back?
+Okay so I might be wearing my surface attire, but since when did that stop anyone?
+And my clothes were instructing me to Brave the Cave.

+We unpacked and repacked the rope into two tackle sacks this time with the plan for Dr. Jack to supervise Jennifer on her first rigging trip.
+I let them lead on into the top of the Chimney entrance before realising that I hadn't brought a light - so, sensibly, I just stumbled through the entrance puddle blindly towards the top of the pitch.

+Jennifer rigged the pitch competently whilst Jack and I discussed how I was _totally willing_ to drive the Tarts to the Ingleborough Cave trail tomorrow, but also sort of couldn't be arsed.
+(All of which discussion turned out to be completely irrelevant.)

+I poked my head down the pitch once the others had descended and wisely decided that it might be challenging without any SRT gear - but I was out of sight of daylight, so I claimed cave #2.

+Back at the hut I spent a few hours chopping veg and grating cheese and umming and ahhing about whether to start cooking which I ultimately decided not to do.

+Pretty chill night with the exception of some loud wood chopping using the farm's handy-dandy wood-chopping-thing.

+###DKP

 ## Sunday